Lions are considered the ‘King of Beasts’. These regal creatures live in prides and are capable of hunting and bringing down large prey.

 Tragically, lions have often been reduced to imprisonment in a cage, with cubs taken away from their mothers for unwitting tourists to play with.

 They are placed in petting zoos, they are unknowingly ‘tamed’ by volunteers who help to raise them, and by tourists.
-Once they are too large to be easily handled the animals are released into caged compounds where they are shot, often drugged, at close range – a practice known as canned hunting.
+Once they are too large to be easily handled the animals are released into caged compounds where they are often drugged and shot at close range – a practice known as canned hunting.

 Image Credit: Manoj Dholakia